 “We’ve focused on haute couture, the most exclusive aspect of fashion, which comprises bespoke items, and we’re now also making our own digital version for our generation,” Subosic says.
 “Ivyrevel makes bespoke fashion available to everyone everywhere.”

 Running a global company presents challenges whatever sector you’re in.
 What’s your experience of that?

 “As well as needing to know about different laws, regulations and currency conversions, customers are very different in different markets,” Subosic says.
-“They’re interested in different products, and they have different behavior patterns and different demands and expectations of products.
+“They’re interested in different products, and they have different behaviour patterns and different demands and expectations of products.
 Currency management is unavoidable in our business.
 Things move pretty fast at our company, and currency management was an area that unnecessarily occupied a lot of time previously.
-Our cooperation partner Nordea proposed more automated management using its AutoFX ‘currency robot’, and we’re really pleased with it.”
+Our cooperation partner Nordea proposed more automated management using its AutoFX currency robot, and we’re really pleased with it.”

 The major advantages of AutoFX

-Senaid Hasic, Senior Business Controller at Ivyrevel, explains that AutoFX frees up resources and reduces manual processing.
+Senaid Hasic, Senior Business Controller at Ivyrevel, explains that the currency robot AutoFX powered by Nordea frees up resources and reduces manual processing.
 It makes currency management more reliable and cuts costs as the tool automatically monitors and tops up negative balances.

 “The idea of trying AutoFX came from Nordea after we discussed our currency risk with their experts,” he continues.
 On a number of occasions Nordea has provided us with proactive advice and helped us improve the efficiency of our day-to-day operations.
 They make us think and often come up with new ideas and suggestions.”